Orthopedic Surgery in Atlanta: Expert Solutions for Musculoskeletal Health and Recovery

 ACL Reconstruction Surgery

 This is a surgical procedure designed to repair or reconstruct a torn anterior cruciate ligament (ACL), which is one of the four major ligaments in the knee.
-This surgery is often performed on athletes who have injured their ACL.
+This type of orthopedic surgery is often performed on athletes who have injured their ACL.

 Arthroscopic Surgery